 4. Harmony makes a design sing

 Skilled web designers are thoughtful about the weight of each element and they know when to use restraint.
-They know how to create a design that’s effortless to navigate.
+They know how to create a page design that’s effortless to navigate.
 This sense of harmony also extends to the brand identity.
 Everything from the site’s voice and tone to the color palette should be consistent.

 Brand guidelines and a living style guide can help with consistency.
 Brand guidelines serve as a comprehensive explanation for everything from content to colors.
 And a living style guide shows how everything looks together and makes site-wide changes easy and immediate.